 Explore it on Goodreads or Amazon.

-Other books by this author include Eternal Lover, Kisses from Hell, Silver Shadows
+Other books by this author which I have reviewed include Eternal Lover, Kisses from Hell, Silver Shadows

 Soundless is a stand-alone fantasy novel based on Chinese folklore and revolves around Fei, an apprentice in art in her tiny, isolated village.